ajguerrer/notebook/content/google-testing-blog/tott.md

 Avoid using comments to explain *what* code does.
 Use comments to explain *why* code does something.

-## To Many Comments on Your Code Reviews?
+## Too Many Comments on Your Code Reviews?

 *June 19, 2017* - [original
 post](https://testing.googleblog.com/2017/06/code-health-too-many-comments-on-your.html)